openhab/openhab-js/README.md

 See [openhab-js : utils](https://openhab.github.io/openhab-js/utils.html) for full API documentation.

+### Environment

+The `environment` namespace provides information about the environment of the script, like openHAB, [openhab-js](https://github.com/openhab/openhab-js) & GraalJS versions.

+A word of caution: The `environment` namespace is considered an advanced API and might change without a new major version of [openhab-js](https://github.com/openhab/openhab-js).

+See [openhab-js : environment](https://openhab.github.io/openhab-js/environment.html) for full API documentation.

 ## File Based Rules

 The JavaScript Scripting automation add-on will load `.js` scripts from `automation/js` in the user configuration directory.